cytopia/devilbox/README.md

 #### Run different versions

 Every single attachable container comes with many different versions.
 In order to select the desired version for a container, simply edit the `.env` file and uncomment the version of choice.
+Any combination is possible.

 <table>
   <thead>